sunnytang00/basicprotocols/README.md

 ## Commands
 Commmands should be ran in the client terminal

-**EDG fileID dataAmount** - Generates dataAmount of random numbers in the same directory as the client
+**EDG fileID dataAmount** - Generate dataAmount of random numbers in the same directory as the client

 **UED fileID** - Upload a file to the server directory